pm-harshad-mane/ehow-ow-profile-loader/README.md

 </script>
 ```

-ehow.com does not use the above given tag but loads the `pwt.js` through `ehow.js` as following, due to the below code we are unable to run a staging version of a profile
+ehow.com does not use the above given tag but loads the `pwt.js` through `ehow.js` as following, due to the below code we are unable to run a staging version of a profile to debug

 ```
 "openWrap": {
     "desktopUrl": "//ads.pubmatic.com/AdServer/js/pwt/160687/6643/pwt.js",